 11:30

 Yes.
-There will be further investigation—instructed by me—either by the police through the professional standards department or by PIRC, when I make a referral to it.
+There will be further investigation—instructed by me—either by the police through the professional standards department or by the PIRC, when I make a referral to it.
 The fuller report will then be submitted to me.
 On receipt of that report, I will review the content and instruct any further work that is required.

 We will also look at the source material—the statements and the productions, whether those are documentary or physical productions—and we make an assessment of all that evidence.
 As I said, we might instruct further inquiries if something is obviously missing, or we might then prepare our own report to submit to Crown counsel with our recommendation on whether there should be a prosecution.

 Thank you.
 Can I just go back to why we have the different threshold?
 You set out some information at the beginning of your earlier response, and I think that I am right to interpret that as meaning that there is, with police officers, perhaps a higher expectation of adherence to discipline and good conduct.
 In itself, that brings us to the point where we have a lower reporting threshold.
-I am struggling slightly to set that against the safeguarding issues that we touched on in the last evidence session and compliance around human rights.
+I am struggling slightly to set that against the safeguarding issues that we touched on in the previous evidence session and compliance around human rights.
 Do you have a comment on that?

-As you know, in Scotland the whole concept of policing is that it is policing by consent.
+As you know, in Scotland, the whole concept of policing is that it is policing by consent.
 For that to work, there has to be a sizeable majority in society who trust and have confidence that the police will not abuse the exceptional powers that are vested in them.
 That is the serious principle that underlies the more robust test, if you like, for referral of an allegation to the procurator fiscal.
 As I say, I have no difficulty with that, because it allows us early sight of allegations, and it allows me to instruct the investigating authorities—the police or the PIRC—with regard to any other inquiries that I think should be made in order to test the allegation.

-In terms of where that leaves officers with regard to their rights, I do not think that there is necessarily inconsistency with any of their rights in that regard, because it is a robust process and it is as effective at rooting out incredible and baseless complaints as it is at capturing complaints that have substance and quite properly should be investigated robustly.
+On where that leaves officers with regard to their rights, I do not think that there is necessarily inconsistency with any of their rights in that regard, because it is a robust process and it is as effective at rooting out incredible and baseless complaints as it is at capturing complaints that have substance and quite properly should be investigated robustly.

-I presume that, once you have a report and have had time to consider it, the Crown Office processes the report in the same way as it processes any other report in terms of the threshold for evidence that is required in Scots law.
+I presume that, once you have a report and have had time to consider it, the Crown Office processes the report in the same way as it processes any other report in terms of the threshold for evidence that is required under Scots law.

 Yes.
 Ultimately, the same test is applied to the final decision as to prosecutorial action.
 It is the test that is contained in the Crown’s “Prosecution Code”.
-Therefore, although there is a lesser entry point, if you like, we still have to bring it up to the evidential requirements for prosecution, which are that there is
+Therefore, although there is a lower entry point, if you like, we still have to bring it up to the evidential requirements for prosecution, which are that there is

 “sufficient admissible, reliable and credible evidence”